flet-dev/website/docs/controls/cupertinocontextmenu.md

 ### `actions`

-A list of actions buttons to be shown in the menu.
+A list of action buttons to be shown in the menu.
 These actions are typically [`CupertinoContextMenuAction`](cupertinocontextmenuaction)s.
 This list must have at least one action.

 ### `content`